Anastas Mikoyan: Politburo member

-Mikoyan supported Stalin, whom he had first met in 1919, in the power struggle that followed Lenin's death in 1924; During the 11th Congress of the CPSU, in 1922, before the power struggle between Stalin and Leon Trotsky had broken out into the open, Mikoyan characterised Trotsky as "a man of the state but not of the party".
-By saying that -according to Trotsky's biographer, Isaac Deutscher, "he summed up what many members of the Old Guard thought but did not yet utter in public."
+In 1923, Mikoyan was elected to the Central Committee and remained a member of that body for more than 50 years.
+In the power struggle that followed Lenin's death in 1924, Mikoyan supported Stalin, whom he had first met in 1919.
+During the 11th Congress of the CPSU, in 1922, before the power struggle between Stalin and Leon Trotsky had broken out into the open, Mikoyan characterised Trotsky as "a man of the state but not of the party."
+According to Trotsky's biographer, Isaac Deutscher, by saying that, "he summed up what many members of the Old Guard thought but did not yet utter in public."

 As People's Commissar for External and Internal Trade from 1926, he imported ideas from the West, such as the manufacture of canned goods.
 In 1935 he was elected to the Politburo and was one of the first Soviet leaders to pay goodwill trips to the United States in order to boost economic cooperation.
-Mikoyan spent three months in the United States, where he not only learned more about its food industry but also met and spoke with Henry Ford and inspected Macy's in New York.
+In the summer of 1936, Mikoyan spent two months in the United States, where he not only learned more about its food industry but also met and spoke with Henry Ford and US Secretary of State Cordell Hull.
 When he returned, Mikoyan introduced a number of popular American consumer products to the Soviet Union, including American hamburgers, ice cream, corn flakes, popcorn, tomato juice, grapefruit and corn on the cob.